THE HISTORY

 FLORIAN

-Florian first came to Sirdal Huskyfarm in 2013 as a dog handler.
-He commuted between Germany and Sirdal until he moved to the farm in 2018.
-He has become part of the family and is responsible for the daily operations and is our main guide.
-He has a bachelor degree in social work and is certified Team Instructor Expedition with ten years experience of outdoor activity guiding.
+Florian first came to Sirdal Huskyfarm in 2013 as a doghandler.
+For several years he commuted between Germany and Sirdal, before moving permanently to the farm in 2018.
+There he now lives with Frøydis and their daughter Frida, and is part of the family.
+Since then, he has been responsible for the daily operations and has served as our main guide.
+In 2023, Florian took over the role of general manager, where he continues to combine his passion for dogs, nature, and people with strong leadership.
+He holds a bachelor’s degree in social work and is a certified Team Instructor Expedition with more than ten years of experience as an outdoor activity guide.

 TONE